ajith-shankar/BigData-Project-End-to-End/Hive_Setup.md

 # Hive Setup Instructions

-This guide outlines the steps to set up Apache Hive for the BigData Project: USA-Healthcare-Report.
+This guide outlines the steps to set up Apache Hive for the BigData Project: US-Prescribers-Report.
 Hive is used for data warehousing and SQL-like queries, providing a higher-level abstraction for processing and analyzing large datasets.

 ## Prerequisites